cmac-duke/physical-computing/_docs/schedule/intro-to-git.md

 <img src="{{ "/images/git/github.png" | prepend: site.baseurl }}{{ img }}" alt="">

-GitHub is a software service that lets users securly store and manage thier code.
+GitHub is a software service that lets users securely store and manage their code.
 Since we'll be diving into this coding in this course, we'll be using it as our main data storage spot.

 Github is built on top of Git, a free and open source version control system.
 A version control system keeps tracks of every change in your code, allowing users to go back to previous versions, save or "push" new version of code, and create "branches" for trying out new ideas without overwriting old code.
-Version controll systems are used by every developers and are crucial to keeping sane, and allowing them to try new ideas without reprocusions.
+Version control systems are used by every developers and are crucial to keeping sane, and allowing them to try new ideas without repercussions.
 Code is saved in "repositories" that look like this:

 <img src="{{ "/images/git/git-repo.png" | prepend: site.baseurl }}{{ img }}" alt="">

 GitHub is a "hub" for developers Git repositories.
 It also serves as a social network, allowing users to store, share download, and collaborate on coding project.
 It is used by everyone from Facebook to NASA and is a standard place for developers to work on thier projects.

-We'll be using GitHub to turn in assignments, keep track of progress, and share our code with eachother and the outside world.
+We'll be using GitHub to turn in assignments, keep track of progress, and share our code with each other and the outside world.

 To start using GitHub, we'll first have to get used to the command line.
 You can think of the command line like your computer, but without an interface.
-If we were to remove the desktop, all of the folders, and icons, and work only with text, thats is how the command line opporates.
+If we were to remove the desktop, all of the folders, and icons, and work only with text, that’s how the command line operates.
 The command line can be used through a application called 'Terminal'.
 It can be found in your 'Applications' folder, under 'Utilities'

 ```
 Applications